MonsieurETH/EVMrs/README.md

 For any questions or inquiries, please contact monsieureth@gmail.com.

-Thank you for your interest in Lors!
+Thank you for your interest in EVMrs!
 Happy coding!